Parks and Recreation FAQ

-All rentals (inside centers and at parks) have been cancelled while the County Health Officer’s Shelter in Place Order is in effect.
+Due to COVID-19, all rentals (inside centers and at parks) have been cancelled.
 In addition, no rentals will be booked within this time-frame.

 When will programs and classes be offered?

-When will we know about programs/classes/events once the Shelter in Place Order has been lifted?
+When will we know about in person programs/classes/events?

 The situation is fluid, and we are following the recommendations based on the San Mateo County Health Department.
 We will continue to keep you informed as much as possible.